vigneshwarvj/Global-Fun-City_Servlet_JSP_Project/README.md

-# Global Fun City Backend Servlet JSP Project
+# 🎡 Global Fun City Backend Servlet JSP Project

-## About this repo:
+## 📖 About this repo:
 This repository contains the backend code for the Global Fun City web application.
 The frontend development is handled separately in the following repository: [Link to Frontend Repository.](https://github.com/fssa-batch3/vigneshwar.vijayakumar__web_project)

-The backend is developed using Core Java and integrated with an SQL database for data storage .
+The backend is developed using Core Java and integrated with an SQL database for data storage.

+### 🔨Tech Stack used in this repository:
+* JSP
+* CSS
+* Java
+* Core Java
+* MySQL
+* JavaScript

-### Project Feature Structure:
+### 📃 Project Feature Structure:

 User
 * Create User